 The following wording has been prepared by , to describe the range of therapies offered by clients, in this case reflexology and relaxation.
 This wording is not the responsibility of the Adlerian Society, and is not endorsed by the Adlerian Society

 Unlike massage therapy or aromatherapy, the therapeutic process does not make use of massage oils or lotions, although some therapists may use some creams.
 It is more the application of pressure on the reflex areas of the feet and hands that stimulate a response in the intended zone in the body, to achieve the intended therapeutic effect.
 A key benefit cited by many who have tried reflexology is a calming relaxation and easing of tension, which in turn promotes better health throughout the body.
-Therapists with reflexology training are located in Ilford, Lincoln and Christchurch.
+Therapists with reflexology training are located in Lincoln, Christchurch and Hammersmith.

 Being a holistic and very personal therapy, different reflexologists may use slightly different approaches.